 Ushers are responsible for assisting CPPAC staff with patron safety and security by helping to direct patrons to their seats, monitoring the theatre for issues or emergencies, and supervising the lobby doors.
 Ushers must be able to provide excellent customer service, remain calm and act quickly in the event of an issue or emergency, and stand for about an hour.
-Ushers are located in three sections of the theatre: at the base of reserved seating, several aisles up in reserved seating, and on either side of Orchestra VIP seating (if applicable).
 Some ushers may be asked to hand out programs to patrons, if needed.

 Box Office Will Call

+Yes!
 Volunteer hours may apply to service learning project hours for school credit or the Bright Futures program.
 Before starting a program, students should discuss volunteering with their counselors.
 We are able to provide a history of your service hours as needed.

 I Have More Questions!
 Who Can I Contact?

 Please call our Main Office at (727) 587-6751.